 A survey of invertebrate groups from protozoa to prochordates with emphasis on organizational, functional, and ecological significance.
 Special attention is given to the morphology, life histories, and physiology of invertebrates within the context of survival in specialized environments.
 Includes 3 lab hrs.
-Prerequisites: BIO113D; BIO114D.
+Prerequisite: BIO113D or BIO114D.